Save Darfur Coalition: Divest for Darfur

 In order to exert financial pressure on the government of Sudan to change its policies, Save Darfur launched a divestment campaign, Divest for Darfur.
 The campaign was similar to Genocide Intervention Network's divestment project, The Sudan Divestment Task Force.

 Divest for Darfur focused on using print and broadcast advertisements to target the "highest offending" companies that conducted business in Sudan, such as Fidelity Investments and Berkshire-Hathaway.
 Both companies heavily invested in PetroChina, whose revenue supported the Sudanese military.

 Divest for Darfur's broadcast advertisements aired on CNN and were featured in such publications as The Hill, Roll Call, and the Washington Times.
 Besides creating general ads encouraging companies to divest in Sudan, the Save Darfur Coalition also directly called on the United States Senate to pass the Sudan Accountability and Divestment Act.

 Save Darfur: Rally to Stop Genocide

-On April 30, 2006, the Save Darfur Coalition organized the "Save Darfur: Rally to Stop Genocide" to occur on the National Mall in Washington, D.C., and encouraged other national communities to hold rallies of their own.
-Over 50,000 people gathered among prominent speakers, including Barack Obama, Elie Wiesel, Nancy Pelosi, George Clooney, Paul Rusesabagina, and Brian Steidle, to demand the withdrawal of any objection to a UN peacekeeping force, better humanitarian access to refugees, adhesion to existing treaties and ceasefire agreements and a commitment to a lasting peace agreement in the Abuja peace talks.
+On April 30, 2006, the Save Darfur Coalition organized the "Save Darfur: Rally to Stop Genocide" to occur at the National Mall in Washington, D.C., and encouraged other national communities to hold rallies of their own.
+Over 50,000 people gathered among prominent speakers, including Barack Obama, Elie Wiesel, Nancy Pelosi, George Clooney, Paul Rusesabagina, and Brian Steidle, to demand the withdrawal of any objection to a UN peacekeeping force, better humanitarian access to refugees, adherence to existing treaties and ceasefire agreements, and a commitment to a lasting peace agreement in the Abuja peace talks.